ImTheLucKyOne/check_mk_emcunity/README.md

 2) The user running the agent needs a home directory.
 3) The user running the agent (the CMK/OMD user) needs to connect to your EMC Unity system at least once over CLI to confirm the certificate and cache that information into its home directory.
 See the EMC documentation for details about how to connect to your Unity over CLI.
 4) Download and install the emcunity300.mkp Check_MK Package (http://mathias-kettner.de/checkmk_packaging.html)
-5) Create a new WATO rule "Datasource Programs - Individual Program Call..."
+5) Create a new WATO rule "Datasource Programs - Check state of EMC Unity 300 storage systems"
 6) Enter the command line to be executed (e.g.: /usr/local/check_mk/agents/special/agent_emcunity IP user password)

 # emcunity300.mkp content: